 Posted: Thursday, Jul 12, 2007 - 10:30:25 pm HST

 passion and his art form.
-Having moved to Kaua‘i just over a year ago from Arizona, Hipps feels honored that his
+Having moved to Kaua‘i just over a year ago from Arizona, Hipps feels honored that his decorative knotwork

-said Hipps of his first touch with what became a lifelong fascination.
+Hipps of his first touch with what became a lifelong fascination.
 “In fourth grade I was wandering through a used book store and found

 Later Hipps discovered the ‘bible’ for knotwork —“Ashley’s Book of Knots.”
 Hipps said, “Between the two I learned everything I

 needed,” and by the time Hipps enlisted in the Navy “there was no knot they taught that I didn’t already know.”